chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    It was great!
+Nicholas!
+And Manuel was amazing.
+By far the best experience we had in our whole trip.
+The restaurant we stopped for lunch was just superb!
+One of the best meals we’ve ever had.
+Thank you for a great experience!
+Jaime V. and Family (July 9th) Redondo Beach, California, USA

     Dear Nicholas, Dan and I had a wonderful time exploring Rhodes.
 Mike was an awesome driver and guide and imparted a lot of details about Rhodes.
 The bays we stopped at were beautiful.
 We had a fun ride up the Acropolis hill on the donkeys and enjoyed wandering around on top.
 What a beautiful island you live on.
 We were also able to see the old town in the afternoon.
 We could have easily spent another day on Rhodes.
 Thank you for a lovely tour.
 We enjoyed every minute of it.
 I will certainly recommend you if I know of anyone visiting Rhodes.
 Bernadette and Dan B.(July 8th) Midlothian, VA, USA

     Hi Nick Thank you for arranging an amazing tour for us!
 We had a great time!
 I will be sure to write a review once I get back to the states.
 Thanks again, Lori H. and Family (July 2nd) New York, NY/USA